 - A proportion of the collection can be seen by visitors to our three museums, the Museum of Somerset, Taunton, the Somerset Rural Life Museum, Glastonbury, and the Somerset Brick and Tile Museum, Bridgwater.
 The Museum of Somerset is open from 10.00-17.00 Tuesday to Saturday and the Brick and Tile Museum from 10.00-16.00 Tuesday and Thursday.
-The Rural Life Museum is currently undergoing a refurbishment and is currently closed to public access.
-Reopening is scheduled for 3rd June 2017.
+The Somerset Rural Life Museum reopened on Saturday 3 June 2017 following a major £2.4 million redevelopment.
 In addition, elements of the collection can be seen at other locations, for example, the Glastonbury Lake Village Museum, Glastonbury, Chard Museum and Watchet Boat Museum. - The majority of the collection is in store at the Somerset Heritage Centre where material is available for viewing by prior appointment from 9.00 until 17.00 Monday to Friday.
 In addition, there are regular pre-booked public tours of the Heritage Centre which include the museum stores.